 - handle materials and design,

 That being said, Damascus is no exemption.
 However, since laminated knives require a more elaborate and costly production process, usually there is more effort put into making such knives.

 Are Damascus Knives Better than Ordinary Knives?

-Know Your Tool - Parts of a Knife
+Know Your Tool - Parts of a Knife ( Jargon and Structure )

-A knife is composed of parts that go by different names.
-We all know about the two most important parts that make a knife – a blade and a grip (handle).
+To be able to learn more about knives, you have to learn the terminology first.
+We all know about the two main parts that make a knife – a blade and a handle.

 A blade has the following segments:

 - a tip

 - and a heel

 The part connecting the blade to the handle is called a bolster.